tc39/proposal-async-context/README.md

 Provide a mechanism to ergonomically track async tasks in JavaScript.
 There are multiple implementations in different platforms like `async_hooks` in Node.js and `zones.js` in Angular that provides async task tracking.
-These modules works well in its very own platform, yet they are not in quite same with each other.
+These modules works well on their own platform/impl, however they are not in quite same with each other.
 Library owners have to adopt both two, or more, to keep a persistent async context across async tasks execution.

 Tracked async tasks are useful for debugging, testing, and profiling.
 With async tasks tracked, we can determine what tasks have been scheduled during a specific sync run, and do something additional on